SpookyW2003/Attendance-lunch-Management/README.md

 *📝 Note: Replace `YOUR_USERNAME` and `YOUR_REPO_NAME` with your actual GitHub repository details*

-The apk is not working but all the code re working fine.
-I need pull rquest to fix it.

 ### Demo Credentials
 - **👨‍💼 Admin**: `admin@demo.com` / `password123`